gdsclpu/articles/articles/Optimizing TensorFlow Code for Performance and Exportability.md

 <tf.Tensor: shape=(), dtype=float32, numpy=34.1>
 ```

-As you can see, even though the function is the same, TensorFlow generates a new graph to accommodate the input's different data type and shape.
+As you can see, even though the function is the same, TensorFlow generates a new graph to accommodate the input's different data types and shapes.
 This signature sensitivity ensures accurate computation and prevents potential errors that could arise from incompatible inputs.

 ## Managing Variables and Functions in TensorFlow